Japanese Patterns of Design

 This post is about where real Japanese food lovers go.
 It largely owes to our dear friend who lives in Tokyo, so he knows the real deal.

-Excellent Food with the Reasonable Price
+Excellent Food at a Reasonable Price

-We just arrived in Japan the day before that night and lost our luggage at San Fransisco Airport.
+We had just arrived in Japan the day before that night and lost our luggage at San Fransisco Airport.
 That made us upset and exhausted enough to stay frowning all night.

 Aburi Shimizu Sohonten

-This is the restaurant in Shinbashi our dear friend took us for the first time and we were amazed by the quality and the price.
+This is the restaurant in Shinbashi.
+Our dear friend took us for the first time, and we were amazed by the quality and the price.

 Shinbashi is a town full of bars.
 You can see men in suits with ties are swallowed by each bar.

-Don’t be surprised they bring you some small dishes before you order.
-It’s called “Otoshi” or “Sakitsuke”, it’s the tradition which keeps you with some little things to eat while you wait for your order.
+Don’t be surprised if they bring you some small dishes before you order.
+It’s called “Otoshi” or “Sakitsuke”, the tradition which keeps you with some little things to eat while you wait for your order.

 We’ve heard some visitors from other countries find it unreasonable since you pay for what you didn’t order.
-You assume it as kind of ‘seating charge’ with real food.
+You assume it as a kind of ‘seating charge’ with real food.

 Motsu-nikomi